TheVisualHub/MembraneFoundry/VMD2_scripts/README.md

-✨ VMD2 scripts for membrane simulations and HPC:

 check_pbc.tcl - a lightweight Tcl script for **VMD2 (Visual Molecular Dynamics)** that evaluates whether your simulation box has sufficient padding around your molecule across all trajectory frames.

 ---